Life after mastectomy: sex, self-image, and coping strategies

 Other treatment issues

-According to Berrocal, another aspect of breast cancer treatment that can impact someone's sex life is whether or not they need additional treatment, such as chemotherapy (drugs go throughout your body and kill cancer cells) and radiation (high dose X-rays).
-Fatigue, nausea, and other symptoms can decrease sexual desire.
+Another aspect of breast cancer treatment that can affect a woman’s sex life is whether they need additional treatments, such as chemotherapy (drugs that kill cancer cells or slow their growth) and radiation (high dose X-rays that shrink and destroy cancer cells), says Berrocal.
+These can lead to fatigue, nausea, and other symptoms that can decrease sexual desire.

 "Vaginal lubricants can help with dryness,” says Berrocal.
 Since one function of estrogen is to create lubrication, applying an estrogen cream to the vagina can be helpful.
-Berrocal says that even though absorption of estrogen throughout the body is low when it's applied as a vaginal cream, some oncologists treating patients with tumors that are sensitive to estrogen recommend avoiding even a small dose applied to the vagina.
-The reason is because estrogen can promote the development of these types of breast cancers.
+Berrocal says that even though absorption of estrogen throughout the body is low when it’s applied as a vaginal cream, some oncologists treating patients with tumors that are sensitive to estrogen recommend avoiding even a small dose applied to the area.
+This is because estrogen can promote the development of tumors in some breast cancers.
 The American College of Obstetricians and Gynecologists, meanwhile, supports the use of vaginal estrogen in breast cancer survivors.
 Your healthcare provider (HCP) can help advise on whether such treatments may be right for you.

 Open communication can help

 A return to a pre-breast cancer sex life may take about a year or two, says Berrocal, depending on treatment.
-Meanwhile, there are a variety of ways to foster emotional intimacy, even if you don’t feel ready for sex:
+Meanwhile, there are many ways to maintain emotional intimacy, even if you don’t feel ready for sex:

 • Open and honest communication is key.
-A sexual partner may be uncertain about how to show affection—there may be fear of causing you pain—so it’s important to let them know what you’re thinking and how you’re feeling.
+Your partner may be uncertain about how to show affection and there may be fear of causing you pain.
+So, it’s important to let them know what you’re thinking and how you’re feeling.

 • Cuddling, hugging, and other signs of affection can be comforting and create an opportunity for these conversations until you feel ready to resume your sex life.